kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/10-add-genealogy-to-home-page.md

 ```

 * Whenever we output a list of items we need to use a unique key to prevent a warning about inefficient use of react
-* To make react fast you need to add key prop
+* To make react fast you need to add key `prop`
+* If you do not see anything new on the home page make sure you add a Genealogy (at least one)
+* Add another Genealogy (use graphiql to add this as we didn't create a form yet)

+## Add an _id (will help us get rid of "key" prop error)

 `src/queries/index.js`